This how-to article accompanies the feature "Rapping Math Teachers Bring It."

 A catchy hook -- a rhyme repeated at the beginning, middle, and end of the rap, like a refrain -- is essential to a good math rap.
 It quickly explains what the rap is all about.

 Using the rhyme he found on Rhymezone.com, Kajitani shows how to craft a hook that explains the order of operations:

 Multiply and divide,

 PEMDAS is your guide.

 Step 4: Back It up with a Beat

 No rap is complete without the musical beat behind the words.
 A Google search for "free rap beats" could provide some leads.
-Garage Band, a Macintosh program that comes with the iLife package ($79), can also be used to create rap beats.
+Garage Band, a Macintosh app that you can download for under five dollars, can also be used to create rap beats.
 Kajitani will buy beats for about $20-$100 per song to use commercially from sites such as Gotchanoddin.com.

 Kajitani suggests sampling some background music and practicing lyrics to different songs until you find a combination that feels right.
 Any music software will allow you to shorten the beat's track -- Kajitani notes that a math rap doesn't have to be long -- to fit the length of your math rap.
 (One option is the free, cross-platform Audacity Sound Editor.)